|

 For a contact, or near-contact doublet corrector,

-achromatizing requirements are identical to those for a
+achromatizing requirements are, in first approximation, identical to those for a

 doublet objective.